xyleth/thebesDocs/content/moves/psi.markdown

 - You wrestle with your infection.
 You are catatonic util the end of the scene or another player snaps you out of it
 - Your next action is driven by your infection, not you

-On a miss (6-) advance the infection track by 1 and the GM gains hold 2 over you until the end of the scene.
+On a miss (6-) advance the infection track by 1 and the GM gains hold 2 over you until the end of the session that can be spent to trigger your influence effects.

 ## Calm the Beast